 If you’re an adventurer who wants a durable watch that has enough battery power for as long as you want to run and great mapping technology, then the Coros Vertix 2 is for you.Shop the Coros Vertix 2

 For a traditional-style headlamp, that is, one with a stretchy band and block in front for the light and battery, it is incredible that it weighs so little.
-We’ve found that the headlamp’s colors and intensities are just perfect for an hour or two of trail running to start or end your long fastpacking days and excellent for camp activities, as well.
+We’ve found that the headlamp is just perfect for an hour or two of trail running to start or end your long fastpacking days and excellent for camp activities, as well.
 It’s no wonder that the ultralight thru-hiker community has also latched onto this little beauty.Shop the Nitecore NU25

-At 5.29 ounces, as far as we can tell, the Nitecore NB10000 Power Bank is the lightest 10,000 milliAmp-hour lithium-ion power bank on the market today.
+With this second version at an actual weight of 5.36 ounces, as far as we can tell, the Nitecore NB10000 Gen II Power Bank is the lightest 10,000 milliAmp-hour lithium-ion power bank on the market today.
 How do they do it?
 It appears most of Nitecore’s weight saving comes in its cover, which is made of carbon fiber.
-The whole package is both lighter and slimmer than other 10,000 mAh batteries on the market.
+The whole package is both lighter and slimmer than other 10,000 milliAmp-hour batteries on the market.
 In our testing, we’ve found the device to be plenty strong, though the carbon fiber cover scuffs up pretty quickly.

 What does this have to do with trail running?
 A lot, if you’re like iRunFar’s Editor-in-Chief Bryon Powell, who adds a lot of enjoyment to his adventure runs and fastpacking trips in the form of simple Tenkara-style fly fishing.